josh-collinsworth/joco-sveltekit/src/routes/blog/posts/self-fulfilling-prophecy-of-react.md

 React's performance relative to the field is pretty well-documented, so I don't feel we need to go into it here.
 But suffice to say: if your goal is to build the most performant thing you can, React isn't what you're considering.

 <SideNote>

-<a href="https://preactjs.com/">Preact,</a> a minimal version of React, is worthy of consideration in this case, but it's <a href="https://preactjs.com/guide/v8/differences-to-react/">different enough from React</a> that it may or may not be a 1:1 drop-in replacement, so I don't count it as the same thing.
+[Preact](https://preactjs.com/), a minimal version of React, is worthy of consideration in this case, but it's [different enough from React](https://preactjs.com/guide/v8/differences-to-react/) that it may or may not be a 1:1 drop-in replacement, so I don't count it as the same thing.
 Also: while Preact's performance is significantly better than React's, it's not necessarily better than some of the other contenders in the field mentioned above.

 </SideNote>